jbrzusto/motusClient/inst/doc/upstream_api.md

      were extended or ended in batch `batchID`, and with run ID > `runID`

    - fields in the returned object are arrays:
-      - runID: big integer; unique ID of run
+      - runID: double; unique ID of run
       - batchIDbegin: integer; id of batch in which run began
       - tsBegin: double; unix timestamp of first detection in run
       - tsEnd: double; unix timestamp of last detection in run (*so far*, if `done` is 0)